I Live in a Mobile Home — And It’s Great. Here Are the Pros and Cons of Mobile Home Life

 The Cons of Living in a Mobile Home

-- It may go down in value.
-Traditionally, mobile homes have been thought to go down in value, but this hasn’t necessarily been the case in recent years.
+- One disadvantage of buying a mobile home is that traditionally, mobile homes have been thought to go down in value, but this hasn’t necessarily been the case in recent years.

-- You may have to pay lot rent.
+- You may have to pay unexpected costs of owning a mobile home, like lot rent.
 If you buy a mobile home in a mobile home park, you will have to rent the lot that it’s on and pay lot rent, as well as adhere to park rules.

 - Financing is different from a traditional mortgage.
 Because a mobile home is considered personal property rather than real property, financing the purchase can be a little tricky.